Flag of Scotland-East Lothian

 It's full of migrants, geese in winter and warblers in summer and looks not a little unlike this.

-There is, however, no time for that today despite it looking not a little unlike that.
-No time, neither, for the added attraction of getting close enough to some golfers to pretend to sneeze at them at tee-time, hee-hee.
+There is, however, no time today despite it looking not a little unlike that.
+No time, neither, for the added attraction of getting close enough to some golfers to pretend to do a tee-time sneeze, hee-hee.

-As for the Scottish Ornithologists' Club HQ, it's further back on the road through but despite their welcoming claim, there's nary a soul aboot.
+As for the Scottish Ornithologists' Club HQ - thanks M J - it's further back on the main road but despite their welcoming claim, there's nary a soul aboot.

-Now, the Oxford English Definition™ of the word 'Knacky' is to be artful or cunning but SlyBob have a different definition.
-It has come to mean in this house to be daunted in a diffident kind of way with particular regard to authority figures e.g. 'I was a bit knacky about stopping a policeman, despite having just been held up at gunpoint.'
+Now, the Oxford English Dictionary™'s definition of the word 'Knacky' is to be artful or cunning although in this house it means to be daunted in a diffident kind of way.
+That's particularly regarding authority figures e.g. 'I was a bit knacky to stop a policeman even though we've just been held up at gunpoint.'

 A solitary, studious-looking gent is focused on a periodical through his bifocals meaning SlyBob are a bit knacky about entering, which is a shame since we're not experts and they offer advice and identification tips.

-Some of those could be done with because quite a few of something unfamiliar have been seen in flight...
+We could do with the professionals because quite a few of something unfamiliar can frequently be seen in flight...

-They're white and dimpled, about yay big and make a strange thwacking sound before they take off.
-They're also fast, like 150-mph fast but don't fly for long preferring to rest on the flat.
+White, dimpled and yay big, a strange thwacking sound may be made before take off.
+Boy are they fast, like 150-mph fast, and don't fly for long preferring to rest on the flat.

-They can occasionally be found in long grass evading human hunters but normally nest in holes, usually alone.
-We definitely heard somebody describe them as some kind of birdie, an eagle perhaps?
+Ocasionally found in overgrown grass evading human hunters, nesting in holes is the norm, usually alone.
+We definitely heard someone's description as some sort of birdie, an eagle perhaps?

 Ah think ye'll fin' that's a golf baw!

-I don't know, no sense of humour some folk, eh?
+I dunno, no sense of humour these folk, eh?
 No wonder we're knacky around them.